nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 A URI (Uniform Resource Identifier) Scheme is similar to the typical URL that you enter into your browser on a daily basis.
 It identifies the content of your app and places it under a single location.

 1. In Xcode, select your project file in the navigator
 2. Select the “Info” tab
 3. Expand the “URL Types” section at the bottom
 4. Click the `+` button
 {% image src="/img/pages/getting-started/content-sharing-tutorial/tutorial-videos/add-uri-scheme.gif" center 3-quarters %}
 5. In the “Identifier” text field, input the “Bundle Identifier” from the General tab that is located in your project file
+6. In the "URI Schemes" text field, put a URI scheme of your choice
 	{% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/general_identifier.png" center 3-quarters %}

 	{% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/info_identifier.png" center 3-quarters %}
 6. Go to Settings in the Branch Dashboard and go to Link Settings in the top navigation bar
 7. Make sure that I have an iOS App is checked off
 8. Fill out “iOS URI Scheme”

 > * The URI Scheme must follow the format: `urischemename://`
 >
 > If my app name is Cat Facts, my URI Scheme could be: `cat-facts://`

 9. Select **Custom URL** and type in your website's URL or `http://branch.io` if you don't have one
 {% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/dashboard_custom_url.png" center actual %}